open/close all folders

 - Guardian Entity: Watches over the Coliseum, and wanted Serah and Noel to leave once they entered his domain.
 He does not take it well when they come back in the downloadable content, prompting him to challenge them.

-- The Grim Reaper: Has elements of this, being "a servant of the goddess of death", with a long polearm weapon, though not a scythe.
+- The Grim Reaper: He is "a servant of the goddess of death", with a long polearm weapon, though not a scythe.

-- Large and In Charge: He absolutely towers over Serah and Noel at roughly twice the duo's height.
+- Large and in Charge: He absolutely towers over Serah and Noel at roughly twice the duo's height and scorns them for thinking they could challenge the Coliseum's master.

 - Large Ham: He's very bombastic when describing the bosses.
 His voice is also thundering when he fights the heroes."UNWORTHY FOOL!""THIS IS YOUR FATE!""REJOIN THE VOID FOR ETERNITY!""KNOW YOUR FOLLY!""COWER!""PERISH!"